-The 2017 Chesterfield membership application is HERE.
+The print version of the 2017 Chesterfield membership application is HERE.
 New membership sizes include two new "choice" sizes, limited by the size of the box (see below for details)!

 Please know that we do not have a farm office at the Chesterfield farm.
 Please call 609-737-8899 in order to contact farm staff.